vipul2802/o365hq.com/content/blog/Labeling capabilities in Word and Excel helps you protect sensitive data.md

 +++
 title = "Labeling capabilities in Word and Excel helps you protect sensitive data" description = "With these capabilities, users can easily apply sensitivity labels to documents and emails based on the labels defined by your organization.
 The experience is built directly into Office apps, with no need for any special plugins or add-ons.
-It looks and feels like the familiar Office experience, which makes it easy for workers to use.  " date = 2019-05-01
+It looks and feels like the familiar Microsoft experience, which makes it easy for workers to use.  " date = 2019-05-01

 [taxonomies]